rmkenv/ejchat/README.md

 # Streamlit Environmental Justice (EJ) Data Comparison App

-This is a set of insturctions for a simple Streamlit web application (https://ejchat-gn8vl5srsr6ajmmzu3tfsp.streamlit.app/) that allows you to compare data from Environmental Justice Datasets.
+This is a set of instructions for a simple Streamlit web application (https://ejchat-gn8vl5srsr6ajmmzu3tfsp.streamlit.app/) that allows you to compare data from Environmental Justice Datasets.
 You can select up to three tools from a dataset and visualize the differences between them.

 ## Usage